nanochess/CVBasic/README.md

 The Creativision can only use binaries up to 32 kb, the joysticks are controller 1 and controller 2, and it can emulate the Coleocovision keypad (CONT1.KEY only) using the keys 0-9, Left and RETN.

 The TI-99/4A can only generate binaries up to 24 kb.
 Both joysticks are supported with a single button.
 The second button is simulated on the keyboard with control for player 1 and fctn for player 2.
 CONT1.KEY will also return uppercase ASCII characters from the keyboard in addition to the stock 0-9, #, * for compatibility with Coleco programs.
 No keypad is implemented for controller 2 - only the joystick.
 The program supports FCTN-= (Alt-= on PC emulation) to reset.

+The NABU PC can only use binaries up to 32 kb, joysticks can be used for both controllers, keyboard arrows are handled as controller 1, and it can also emulate the Colecovision keypad (CONT1.KEY only) using the keys 0-9, Del and Enter.

 Many people is developing games using CVBasic, feel free to check some of these examples at the [AtariAge Colecovision Programming forum](https://forums.atariage.com/forum/55-colecovision-programming/)